kessler/node-assist/README.md

 ### -p --preprompt
 Prepend some text to the session, especially useful when ingesting content from stdin.

+### -t, --temperature
+Set the temperature for this session.

+### -m, --model
+Select a model for this session.

 ## Actor commands
 Manage actors.
 Actors will be sent as ```{ "role": "system" }``` before queries or in interactive mode.